- > English

 We are conducting intervention studies with local governments to promote the normal development of infants and to evaluate infant abuse preventive measures.
 In particular, we are examining the effect of motivational interviewing strategies in those who show reluctance to receiving social support.

-Working with the city of Setagaya, we are conducting a randomized controlled trial evaluating the effect of a family intervention program with focus on the paternal role in childhood obesity.
-In addition, we are pursuing data analysis related to preventive screening of childhood diseases based on data taken at the children’s health check-up visits.
+Working with the city of Setagaya, we are pursuing data analysis related to preventive screening of childhood diseases based on data taken at the children’s health check-up visits.

 Longitudinal Population Health Survey Research in Maternal and Child Health